chrishoward-au/Architect/readme.txt

 * ADDED: Option to set default terms selection in Masonry filtering.
 * ADDED: Option in Sources for multiple content types.
 Using this has limitations, as any filtering or other criteria will apply to all content.
 For example, if you mix pages and posts, don't filter on categories since no pages will be found.
 * ADDED: Options to change the slug name that appears in the URL of Architect's custom post types - Snippets, Testimonials and Showcases.
+* ADDED: Text field for filter labels
 * CHANGED: Blueprint dropdown lists to default to showing content type too.
 * CHANGED: Extended Architect name to Architect DIY Kit
 * FIXED: Accordions closed styling overridden by Bootstrap styling
 * FIXED: Blueprints not showing in dropdown in Architect Beaver module
 * FIXED: Filtering and sorting not working when multiple masonry Blueprints on a page.
 * FIXED: Masonry losing gutter when filtering
+* FIXED: Actions Editor not displaying Blueprints on tablets
 * UPDATED: Masonry library, Isotope, to v3.
 * UPDATED: Masonry library, Packery, to v2.